Credit Card Icon

 Northwest Eye: Comprehensive Eye Care Services Covered by Medicaid

 At Northwest Eye, we understand that navigating eye care can be overwhelming.
-That’s why we offer a wide range of eye care services, and we can help you understand if Medicaid covers eye exams.
+That’s why we offer a wide range of therapies for conditions such as glaucoma and we can help you understand your options.
 Our services include:

 The center represents Northwest Eye's focus on eye care, while branches show specific services available.
 Each branch illustrates how diverse and comprehensive their offerings are.